jtviegas/terraform-modules/README.md

 ## how to use

+### 1. setup
-### 1. download helper script
+#### 1.1. download helper script
 download the appropriate script for your system, you can find the various scripts in the scripts folder.

 ...if you are on Ubuntu, run:
 ```
 wget -O helper.sh --no-check-certificate https://raw.githubusercontent.com/jtviegas/terraform-modules/master/scripts/ubuntu.sh && chmod +x helper.sh
 ```

-...if you run the script you'll get the available features: `./helper.sh`
+...if you run the script with no options, you'll get the available features: `./helper.sh`
 ```
 root@842b3e423955:~# ./helper.sh
  [DEBUG] Sun Nov  7 18:25:42 CET 2021 ... we have a '.variables' file